miladev95/api-response/README.md

 ```

 The repository includes a small test bootstrap that provides a `response()` helper when Laravel isn't present so the tests run without a full framework.

-## Continuous Integration

-A GitHub Actions workflow is included in `.github/workflows/ci.yml` to run tests on push and pull requests.
-It sets up PHP, installs composer dependencies, caches the composer cache, and runs PHPUnit.

-## Contributing

-Contributions are welcome: open issues or PRs.
-Follow PSR-12 style where possible and include tests for new behavior.

-## License

-MIT